mportog/byte_bank_flutter/README.md

 # byte_bank_alura_app

-A new Flutter project with internal persistance
+A new Flutter project with internal persistance using sqflite, named route navigation using nuvigator

 ## Getting Started